 The Bureau of the Treasury (BTr) is eyeing to raise P140 billion next month through the regular issuance of its treasury bills and treasury bonds.

-The BTr, in a memorandum posted on its website yesterday, released the schedule of treasury bills and treasury bonds for the month of October, which is P20 billion lower than the P160 billion programmed for September.
+The BTr, in a memorandum posted on its website yesterday, released the schedule of treasury bills and treasury bonds for the month of February.
+The programmed amount is the same as the figure set for January.

-In October, the 91-day, 182-day and 364-day treasury bills will be auctioned four times, with volumes of P5 billion, another P5 billion and P10 billion, respectively, for a total of P20 billion every auction.
+In February, the 91-day, 182-day and 364-day treasury bills will be auctioned four times, or once a week, with volumes of P5 billion, another P5 billion and P10 billion, respectively, for a total of P20 billion every auction.

-The BTr will also auction three-year and five-year treasury bonds in October, with a volume of P30 billion for every auction.
+The BTr will also auction three-year and 10-year treasury bonds in February, with a volume of P30 billion for every sale.

-“Preference is on short to intermediate part of curve,” Rosalia de Leon, national treasurer, told reporters in a Viber group yesterday. – A. Celis
+“Same volume but longer maturities (for the treasury bonds),” Rosalia de Leon, national treasurer, told reporters in a Viber group yesterday.